ncoghlan/misc/notes/python3/questions_and_answers.rst

 frameworks hide most of the problems with the Python 2 approach from their users).

+Another category of users are upset that we chose to stop adding new features to the Python 2 series, and have been `quite emphatic`_ that attempts to backport features (other than via PyPI modules like ``unittest2`` and ``contextlib2``) are unlikely to receive significant support from python-dev.
+We're not *opposed* to such efforts - it's merely the case that we aren't interested in doing them ourselves, and are unlikely to devote significant amounts of time to assisting those that *are* interested.

 However, we have done everything we can to make migrating to Python 3 the easiest exit strategy for Python 2, and provided a fairly leisurely time frame (at least by open source volunteer supported project standards)